 Due to the extreme complexity of the PFIC rules and the potentially materially adverse consequence to a shareholder that is a U.S. taxpayer of the Company being a PFIC, it is critical that each shareholder that is a U.S. taxpayer consult with that shareholder's U.S. tax adviser before undertaking any transactions in the Company's common shares.

 PROPOSED TRANSACTIONS

-Other than the aforementioned acquisition of the Challocollo property in Chile and the pending private placement, there are no proposed transactions as at the date of this MD&A.
+There are no proposed transactions as at the date of this MD&A.